bokeh/bokeh/sphinx/source/docs/user_guide/notebook.rst

 More Example Notebooks
 ----------------------

 Many more examples using Jupyter Notebook can be found in the `bokeh-notebook`_ repository.
 First clone the repo locally:

     git clone https://github.com/bokeh/bokeh-notebooks.git

 Then launch Jupyter Notebook in your web browser.
-Alternatively, you can access the notebooks online though `Binder`_.
+Alternatively, live notebooks that can be run onlines are hosted by `Binder`_.

 Additionally, there are some notebooks under `examples`_ in the main `Bokeh`_ repo: